Collaborating with Your Team for Research

 Continuous discovery essentially requires a mindset shift.
 Teams can adapt most research methods to conduct research continuously.
 For example, a team can conduct interviews, contextual inquiries, prototype tests, etc., with a few customers every week.
 Continuous discovery is most effective when:

-2. Team members collaborate on the research activities.
+Team members collaborate on the research activities.
 When teams delegate research to a single person or the same group of researchers, researchers may find it difficult to “sell” research insights.
 For example, team members could question the research findings or the methodology.
 But if engineers, business stakeholders and designers actively participate in the research activities, they will be more likely to trust the research insights.
 Since they will have first-hand experience interacting with the customers, each member can then combine this customer knowledge with their domain expertise to contribute towards product decisions.
-Everyone in the team need not participate in every research session.
+Everyone in the team does not need to participate in every research session.
 Instead, representatives of each role can take turns participating in sessions so that everyone benefits while their own work does not suffer.

 For more on how to implement continuous discovery and other practical insights on working on agile teams, take the course, Agile Methods in UX Design.